Skip to content | Accessibility Information

 Building upon the research, scoping and positioning of work undertaken in Design Studio 1, with specific emphasis on developing the Interior in detail.
 Students will undertake creative exploration and experimentation using appropriate methods such as visual representation, material investigation and prototyping at a variety of scales, as appropriate to their chosen area of specialism.
 Technical detail exploration is encouraged through collaboration and specialist workshop input, and the testing or ideas through studio critique.

-This unit will establish the development and technical understanding of the Major Design Project completed in Design Studio 3
+This module will establish the development and technical understanding of the Major Design Project completed in Design Studio 3

 Design Studio 3